cwi-swat/langdev/README.md

     <tr>
         <td>12:00</td>
         <td>
-          <a href="#the-starlasu-method-for-writing-parsers-by-federico-tomassetti">The StarLasu method for writing parsers</a>
+          <a href="#the-starlasu-method-for-writing-parsers-by-federico-tomassetti---slides">The StarLasu method for writing parsers</a>
         </td>
         <td>Federico Tomassetti</td>
     </tr>